Fedor von Bock: March on Moscow

-1942 Second Battle of Kharkov and Summer Offensive, Eastern Front
+Second Battle of Kharkov and Summer Offensive

-He was reassigned to lead Army Group South on 20 January 1942, after the death of Generalfeldmarshall Walter von Reichenau from a stroke.
-Thus, in May 1942, he commanded the defending forces that delivered the devastating defeat to the Soviet winter offensive and severely depleted Soviet tank strength in the Second Battle of Kharkov.
-On 28 June 1942, Bock's offensive split the Russian front into fragments on either side of Kursk.
-Three armies (Weich's 2nd Army, Hoth's 4th Panzer, and Paulus' 6th Army)—along with 11 panzer divisions—fanned out toward Voronezh and the Don River.
+Bock was reassigned to lead Army Group South on 20 January 1942, after the death of Generalfeldmarshall Walter von Reichenau from a stroke in Ukraine.
+Thus, in May 1942, he commanded the defending forces that delivered the devastating defeat to the Soviet winter offensive, and severely depleted Soviet tank strength in the Second Battle of Kharkov.
+On 28 June 1942, Bock's offensive split the Soviet front into fragments on either side of Kursk.
+Three armies (Weich's 2nd Army, Hoth's 4th Panzer, and Friedrich Paulus' 6th Army), along with 11 panzer divisions, fanned out toward Voronezh and the Don river.
 Paulus' armoured divisions reached the Don on either side of Voronezh on 5 July.
 The Soviet High Command created a Voronezh Front under Nikolai Vatutin, who reported directly to Moscow.
 Bock wanted to eliminate Vatutin's forces before extending his own flank too deeply into the void created by the strength and speed of the German offensive.
 Hitler was not pleased with Bock's plan to delay the push toward Stalingrad.

+Later years and death

 On 7 July, Hitler split Army Group South into Army Groups A and B. Army Group A was given to Field Marshal Wilhelm List to command.
 On 17 July, Hitler relieved Bock as commander of Army Group B, replacing him with Maximilian von Weichs.
-Bock never again occupied a senior command position.

-1945, Death
+Bock was moved to the Führerreserve but never again occupied a senior command position.
+He spent the rest of the war living a quiet life in Bavaria after effectively being forced into retirement.
+Henning von Tresckow, who was married to a cousin of Bock, tried several times to win him over to the resistance against Hitler within the military.
+He condemned the 20 July plot, the assassination attempt on Hitler on 20 July 1944, as a crime.
+After Hitler's suicide on 30 April 1945, he offered himself to the new government under Admiral Karl Dönitz.

-Bock was injured on 3 May 1945, as his car was strafed by a Hawker Tempest from No. 486 Squadron RNZAF killing his wife, stepdaughter, and a friend.
-Initially the only survivor of the attack, Bock died of his injuries the following day.
-He was buried in a cemetery in Lensahn.
+On 3 May 1945, Bock's car was strafed by a Royal New Zealand Air Force Hawker Tempest from No. 486 Squadron RNZAF near Lensahn while evacuating to Hamburg.
+The strafe severely wounded Bock, and killed his wife Wilhelmina, his stepdaughter Katharina, and a friend driving the car.
+Initially the only survivor of the attack, Bock died of his injuries the following day at a naval hospital in Oldenburg in Holstein.
+He was buried in Friedhof Lensahn cemetery in Lensahn.